 For small functions that are called repeatedly, this indirection can have a big impact on performances.
-However this is not needed if we know that the C function doesn't allocate and doesn't raise exceptions.
+However this is not needed if we know that the C function doesn't allocate, doesn't raise exceptions, and doesn't release the master lock (see section 18.12.2).
 We can instruct the OCaml native-code compiler of this fact by annotating the external declaration with the attribute [@@noalloc]: